Simone de Beauvoir: The Second Sex

+Only in 2009 was there a second translation, to mark the 60th anniversary of the original publication.
+Constance Borde and Sheila Malovany-Chevallier produced the first integral translation in 2010, reinstating a third of the original work.

+In the chapter "Woman: Myth and Reality" of The Second Sex, Beauvoir argued that men had made women the "Other" in society by the application of a false aura of "mystery" around them.
+She argued that men used this as an excuse not to understand women or their problems and not to help them, and that this stereotyping was always done in societies by the group higher in the hierarchy to the group lower in the hierarchy.
+She wrote that a similar kind of oppression by hierarchy also happened in other categories of identity, such as race, class, and religion, but she claimed that it was nowhere more true than with gender in which men stereotyped women and used it as an excuse to organize society into a patriarchy.

+Despite her contributions to the feminist movement, especially the French women's liberation movement, and her beliefs in women's economic independence and equal education, Beauvoir was initially reluctant to call herself a feminist.
+However, after observing the resurgence of the feminist movement in the late 1960s and early 1970s, Beauvoir stated she no longer believed a socialist revolution to be enough to bring about women's liberation.
+She publicly declared herself a feminist in 1972 in an interview with Le Nouvel Observateur.

+In 2018, the manuscript pages of Le Deuxième Sexe were published.

+Other notable works

 She Came to Stay

 Beauvoir published her first novel She Came to Stay in 1943.
 It has been assumed that it is inspired by her and Sartre's sexual relationship with Olga Kosakiewicz and Wanda Kosakiewicz.
 Olga was one of her students in the Rouen secondary school where Beauvoir taught during the early 1930s.
 She grew fond of Olga.
 Sartre tried to pursue Olga but she rejected him, so he began a relationship with her sister Wanda.
 Upon his death, Sartre was still supporting Wanda.
 He also supported Olga for years, until she met and married Jacques-Laurent Bost, a lover of Beauvoir.
 However, the main thrust of the novel is philosophical, a scene in which to situate Beauvoir's abiding philosophical pre-occupation – the relationship between the self and the other.

 In the novel, set just before the outbreak of World War II, Beauvoir creates one character from the complex relationships of Olga and Wanda.
 The fictionalised versions of Beauvoir and Sartre have a ménage à trois with the young woman.
 The novel also delves into Beauvoir and Sartre's complex relationship and how it was affected by the ménage à trois.

 She Came to Stay was followed by many others, including The Blood of Others, which explores the nature of individual responsibility, telling a love story between two young French students participating in the Resistance in World War II.